 Question: Does IBD Cause Night Sweats?

-Night sweats are a common problem for people with inflammatory bowel disease (IBD).
+For several different reasons, night sweats can be a common problem for people with inflammatory bowel disease (IBD).

 Answer: Waking up several times at night because you are hot and sweaty is very annoying as well as demoralizing.
 Not only are you awake and uncomfortable, you must now change your clothes and possibly your bedding, and you'll probably wake up your bedmate or roommate in the process.